mclegoman/replace_all_sounds/readme.md

 # Replace All Sounds
 Replaces sounds with other sounds!
-*By default, all sounds are replaced with a low battery sound!*
+*By default, all sounds are replaced with a random sound!*

 ## Dependencies
 - [Fabric Loader](https://fabricmc.net) or [Quilt Loader](https://quiltmc.org)